-The Verification Team developed a thorough knowledge of the data management and control systems utilized in the organization through the review of the IMPRD, observations during the site visit, and interviews with key personnel.
-The following were the key data systems observed:
+The Verification Team developed a thorough knowledge of the data management and control systems utilized in the organization through the review of the IMPRD and interviews with key personnel.
+The following were the key data systems reviewed:

-- CEMS data for large fossil generating stations (as well as for small stationary sources that have CEMS). - Gas purchases data monthly for all gas-fired electric generating plants from David Bruess. - Coal purchases data from Jill Siekmeier. - TRADES controllable power purchases tracking system: hourly purchase amounts from 1/1/2018 to 12/31/2018 inclusive were extracted and sent via Excel to the Verification Team by Grady Kaough.
+- CEMS data for large fossil generating stations. - Gas purchases data monthly for all gas-fired electric generating plants from Ryan Gay. - Coal purchases data from Garrett Branner. - TRADES controllable power purchases tracking system: hourly/daily purchase amounts from 1/1/2020 to 12/31/2020 inclusive were extracted and sent via Excel to the Verification Team by Grady Kaough.